 Accumulation Net Benefit model

-Industry Super Australia, on behalf of Energy Super, have commissioned SuperRatings to undertake the research and modelling used in Energy Super advertisements and communications.
+Industry Super Australia, on behalf of the fund, have commissioned SuperRatings to undertake the research and modelling used in the fund's advertisements and communications.
 SuperRatings is a ratings, research and consultancy company that specialises in analysing superannuation funds, their investment returns, their fees and the relative benefits they offer to their members.
-The Accumulation Net Benefit model calculates the variance in earnings and fees between Energy Super and retail or bank-owned super funds (also known as retail master trusts) over different time periods, with the default comparison being the 3, 10 and 15 years to 30 June 2018.
+The Accumulation Net Benefit model calculates the variance in earnings and fees between the fund and retail or bank-owned super funds (also known as retail master trusts) over different time periods, with the default comparison being the 5, 10 and 15 years to 30 June 2019.

 Background to the Accumulation Net Benefit model

 Sample Set: The sample set used in the modelling contains the fund's Super Balanced Option and the retail super funds which are actively tracked by SuperRatings, including superannuation investment products that are open and those that are closed to new members but continue to hold assets.

 As at 30 June 2019, the number of retail super products included in the sample set for each comparison period is:

 |Retail super products||166||147||133||84||67||44|

 - The model uses the main balanced investment option (being the balanced investment option with the highest level of assets) offered by each product provider in the sample set.

 - The model uses return and fee data that is submitted by funds to SuperRatings, made publicly available by funds or contained within formal fund disclosures as at 30 June each year.

 - Using the starting account balance and salary, the contributions, earnings and fees are calculated using 30 June data each year to derive the closing account balance at the end of each year.